 - Powdered Sugar.
 This recipe only uses 2 cups of powdered sugar, but if you like your frosting sweeter you can add up 1/2 cup more than the recipe calls for.

 - Vanilla Extract.
 Vanilla extract is a nice addition to the frosting and pairs really well with the cocoa cake.
+The vanilla extract can be replaced with almond extract or another extract of your choosing.

 How to Make the Mascarpone Frosting

-To make the buttercream place the mascarpone, butter and salt in the bowl of a stand mixer and with the whisk attachment beat on medium-high speed until light and fluffy, about 3 minutes.
+To make the buttercream place the mascarpone, butter, and salt in the bowl of a stand mixer, and with the whisk attachment beat on medium-high speed until light and fluffy, about 3 minutes.

 Add the vanilla and beat on medium-high for 30 seconds.
 Add the powdered sugar and mix on low until the sugar is combined.
 Increase the speed to medium-high and beat for until fluffy and smooth, about 2 minutes.